mezau532/smart_commuter/README.md

 # smart_commuter
+Copyright © 2017 {Ulysses Meza, Jinghui Han} This app is under the Apache License, Version 2.0 (the "License").
+Please see the file LICENSE in this distribution for license terms.

+**Contributor**: Ulysses Meza <br /> Jinghui Han (jinghan@pdx.edu)

+##Project Description
-mobile app that can be used to find public/ride share transportation in the metro area
+This is a mobile app that can be used to find public/ride share transportation in the metro area, which allows people to check arrival time for a specific stop, check the best ride for their trip(uber,lyft OR trimet), etc(will add more).
+Our general idea of this app is to provide a friendly and easy use app to users.
+Easy and friendly outlook, with needed features, allowing users easyly meet their needs while using public transportaion.

 ## Week 3 report
 ### What we have been working on
 We have been learning about android/mobile development, since no one on our team has previous experience with it and we have decided